AtomicNibble/TDiss/README.md

 ## Building

-THe libary can be built as a static or shared lib.
+The libary can be built as a static or shared lib.

 See [building.md](building.md) for details.